 Melanoma took many things from Todd and Linda Nagel, but it never took away their hope.
 Throughout Todd’s five-year battle, they remained positive and embraced every moment together even more preciously.
-Today, Linda celebrates the life of her beloved late husband by hosting an annual golf event that raises vital funds for skin cancer research and education and brings hope to patients and their families.
+Today, Linda celebrates the life of her beloved late husband by hosting an annual golf event that funds The Skin Cancer Foundation’s Research Grants Program and brings hope to patients and their families.
+This is their story.

 By Linda Nagel